MGCodesandStats/hotel-modelling/README.md

 - SVM demonstrated the best performance overall with an f1-score accuracy of **71%**, and **66%** recall across the cancellation class.

-- An ANN model was also trained in conjunction with dice_ml to identify Diverse Counterfactual Explanations for hotel bookings, i.e. changes in features that would cause a non-cancelling customer to cancel, and vice versa.
+- An ANN model was also trained in conjunction with dice_ml to identify Diverse Counterfactual Explanations for hotel bookings, i.e. changes in feature parameters that would cause a non-canceling customer to cancel, and vice versa.

 ### Stage 3: Regression